 Ngā Pou a Tāne Incorporation is the National Māori Forestry Association

-Ngā Pou a Tāne is characterised by our determination for forests on Māori land to symbolise resilience.
+Ngā Pou a Tāne exists to ensure forests on Māori land embody resilience across generations.

 Our Purpose